runceel/ReactiveProperty/docs/docs/getting-started/xf.md

 # Launch the application.

-After launch the app, you can see below window.
+After launching the app, you can see below window.
 The output value was displayed to upper case, after 1sec from the input.

 ![Launch the app](./images/launch-xf-app-android.gif)